Derivatives of Parsing Expression Grammars

-Since sequence expressions $\alpha\beta$ encode the ``is followed by'' relationship, the bulk of the complication of dealing with backtracking must also be handled in sequence expressions.
-The first type of backtracking that a sequence expression must handle is nullability backtracking, where $\alpha$ is a nullable but non-empty expression, \emph{e.g.}\ $\alpha\beta = (\delta/\varepsilon)\beta$.
-This example is basically equivalent to $\delta\beta/\beta$, and is handled similarly to an alternation expression except that because of the longest-match rule for PEGs if some later derivative $\delta^{(k)}$ is also nullable then the second alternative, $\beta^{(k)}$, will be discarded.
-The other type of backtracking handled by sequence expressions is lookahead backtracking.
-Each generation in $back(\alpha)$ corresponds to a previous point in the input string where $\alpha$ began to consume no characters (\emph{e.g.}\ by including a lookahead expression), yet could not yet decide whether to match or fail.
-For each of these generations, the sequence expression must begin to take derivatives of $\beta$ so that the proper derivative can be computed if one of those generations eventually matches.
-If these lookahead follower expressions are nullable they need to account for nullability backtracking as well.
-Incorporating the bookkeeping for both these lookahead types yields a sequence expression $\genseq$, where $\beta_i$ is the lookahead follower for generation $i$, $\beta_\emptyset$ is the nullability backtrack, $\g{B}_i$ is the mapping set for $\beta_i$, $l_i$ is the last generation where $\beta_i$ was nullable (or $0$ for none such), and $m$ is the maximum backtracking generation for the expression.
+Since sequence expressions $\alpha\beta$ encode the successor relationship, the bulk of the complication of dealing with backtracking must also be handled in sequence expressions.
+The first type of backtracking handled by a sequence expression is \emph{nullability backtracking}, where $\alpha$ is a nullable but non-empty expression, \eg\ $\alpha\beta = (\delta/\varepsilon)\beta$.
+This example is almost equivalent to $\delta\beta/\beta$, and is handled similarly to an alternation expression, except that a later nullable derivative $\delta^{(k)}$ causes the second alternative $\beta^{(k)}$ to be discarded\footnotemark.
+To account for this possibility the sequence expression $\alpha\beta$ is augmented with $\beta_\emptyset$ and $\g{B}_\emptyset$, the \emph{failure backtrack} and the generation set that maps its backtracking generations into the sequence expression's generation space. $\beta_\emptyset$ is the parse to continue if $\alpha^{(k)}$ is nullable (\ie\ a match, where $\beta$ should possibly begin parsing) but some later $\alpha^{(k+i)}$ fails (\ie\ $\alpha^{(k)}$ was the match which should be continued from).

-Might \textit{et al.}\ discovered that they required certain compaction rules to keep their derivatives at a reasonable size.
-I also define a set of compaction rules in Table~\ref{compact-table} which are necessary to maintain certain invariants about parsing expressions.
-In practice, computation of these compaction rules would be interleaved with the derivative to avoid unnecessary work, but the rules are separated out here for lucidity.
+Sequence expressions $\alpha\beta$ also handle \emph{lookahead backtracking}.
+For each generation where $\alpha$ may have ceased to consume input, yet did not unambiguously match or fail (\eg\ by including a lookahead expression), $\alpha\beta$ must begin to track derivatives of $\beta$ so that the proper derivative can be computed if one of those generations eventually results in a match.
+Sequence expressions implement lookahead backtracking by keeping the \emph{lookahead follower} $\beta_i$, the derivative of $\beta$ started when generation $i$ first appeared, its associated generation map $\g{B}_i$, and the index $l_i$ of the last generation of $\alpha\beta$ where $\beta_i$ was nullable ($0$ for none such).
+The $l_i$ are necessary to track possible matches of $\alpha\beta$ where both subexpressions have been consumed.
+In addition to nullability and lookahead backtracking information, sequence expressions are also annotated with $m$, the maximum backtracking generation of the expression.